 Reward redemption: Both cards run on the Chase Ultimate Rewards® engine, so the points are actually interchangeable between the cards and can be redeemed for a wide variety of products and services.
 More on this below.

 Customer service: Chase Sapphire Preferred Card members get an exclusive perk.
 Call the number on the back of your card, and you can get direct access to a customer service specialist anytime.

 Annual fee: Chase Sapphire Preferred Card offers a $0 introductory for the first year, then $95.
 The Chase Freedom® card has a $0 annual fee.

 Both cards feature Chase's "Ultimate Rewards," a program the Wall Street Journal covered when it launched in 2009.
 At the time, WSJ pointed out that Chase program managers wanted to streamline some of the rewards offered in the credit card issuer's previous version of the Freedom card.
-Chase also wanted to compete more aggressively against American Express, launching a Sapphire card to appeal to the kinds of cardholders accustomed to carrying American Express Platinum or Centurion cards.
+Chase also wanted to compete more aggressively against American Express, launching a Sapphire card to appeal to the kinds of cardholders accustomed to carrying Platinum Card® from American Express or Centurion cards.

 Both Chase cards also happen to include one of our favorite features, the Chase Blueprint online service.
 Blueprint helps you manage your plan to pay down balances faster, especially when you've been making major purchases.
 If you're really on the bubble and you've got the excellent credit score needed to qualify for either card, just take a look at which card would best fit your needs.